Mangadilip/Music-player-App-Project/README.md

 ✨ Features

 🎶 Play, Pause, and Stop music controls

 ⏩ Next & Previous track navigation

 🔄 Loop and Shuffle options

 📂 Custom playlist management

 🎨 Responsive and stylish Bootstrap-powered design

 🛠️ Technologies Used

 .
 HTML – Structure of the web app

 .
 CSS & Bootstrap – Styling and responsiveness

 .
 JavaScript – Music playback logic and controls

 🚀 Getting Started

+Run Locally

+To run Music Player locally, run this command on your git bash:

 Clone the repository: git clone https://github.com/Mangadilip/Music-player-App-Project

 Open the index.html file in your browser

 Enjoy your music! 🎶

 📸 Preview

 (Add a screenshot or GIF of your music player here)

 💡 Future Enhancements

 🎵 Add support for online music streaming

 🎚️ Volume and equalizer controls

 🌙 Dark mode for better UI experience

 Feel free to contribute and improve this project!